European-XFEL/EXtra-foam/docs/analysis_type.rst

 Analysis type
 =============

-Each analysis will generate a FOM (figure-of-merit) and possibly also a VFOM (vector figure-of-merit), which are typically used in :ref:`statistics analysis`.
+Each analysis will generate at least one FOM (figure-of-merit) and possibly also a VFOM (vector figure-of-merit), which are typically used in :ref:`statistics analysis`.

 **FOM**